swiftlang/swift-evolution/proposals/NNNN-replace-ternary.md

 Optional values.

-4. The ternary operator also uses `:`, which is already a heavily overloaded symbol in Swift. `:` is used in hash tables, type declarations, class inheritance, protocol conformance.
+4. The ternary operator also uses `:`, which is already a heavily overloaded symbol in Swift. `:` is used in hash tables, type annotations to variables, class inheritance and protocol conformance.

 5. The ternary operator's short length lends it to being abused in the nested ternary operator anti-pattern.